 all, real browsers are millions, not thousands, of lines long, and

-dependency graphs are therefore dramatically more complex than in our
+dramatically more complex than our browser’s.

 An easy first step is explicitly listing the dependencies of each